cfrg/draft-irtf-cfrg-signature-key-blinding/draft-irtf-cfrg-signature-key-blinding.md

 This section contains test vectors for Ed25519 as described in {{RFC8032}}.
-Each test vector lists the serialized signing key (skS), blind key (bk), and public key (pkS) encoded has hexadecimal strings; skS and bk are serialized as little-endian 32-byte encoding of the scalar value with the top three bits set to zero, whereas pkS is serialized as described in {{Section 5.1.2 of RFC8032}}.
+Each test vector lists the serialized signing key (skS), blind key (bk), and public key (pkS) encoded as hexadecimal strings; skS and bk are serialized as little-endian 32-byte encoding of the scalar value with the top three bits set to zero, whereas pkS is serialized as described in {{Section 5.1.2 of RFC8032}}.
 Each test vector also includes the blinded public key (pkR) computed from skS and